Download a PDF version: CASL Rules June 2019 Update

 B.3.
 Emergency Procedures.
 All teams should have available the location of the nearest telephone and the phone number of the nearest Emergency Services to their home field.
-In addition, all coaches MUST carry the CASL Medical Release (notarized) and Medical History forms to all games and practices.
+In addition, all coaches MUST carry the CASL Medical Release forms to all games and practices.

 B.4.
 Sportsmanship.
 All players, coaches, parents, fans, and referees will show good sportsmanship.
 Each team shall be responsible for the conduct of its coaches, managers, players, parents, and fans.
 It is the responsibility of each team to insure that its actions on or off the field do not bring disrespect upon this league.

 B.5.
 Playing Time Requirements.
-Minimum playing time per player shall be 1/3 of the game, unless the player is subject to reasonable team discipline or injury, WHICH SHALL BE NOTED ON THE CASL OFFICIAL GAME ROSTER WHICH SHALL BE CLEARLY COMMUNICATED BY THE COACH TO THE PLAYER AND FAMILY by the coach before the game begins.
+Minimum playing time per player shall be 1/3 of the game, unless the player is subject to reasonable team discipline or injury, WHICH SHALL BE CLEARLY COMMUNICATED BY THE COACH TO THE PLAYER AND FAMILY before the game begins.

 B.6.
-Age Limits – The term “youth” shall mean any amateur player who has not attained his or her 19th birthday before the first day of August of the seasonal year in which they apply for registration.
-Players attaining the limiting age for any group on or after August January 1st will be eligible to play for the remainder of the seasonal year.
-All teams, unless otherwise approved by the CASL Board of Directors, shall divide play in the following age groupings:
+Age Limits.
+The term “youth” shall mean any amateur player who has attained his or her 19th birthday before the first day of August of the seasonal year in which they apply for registration.
+Players attaining the limiting age for any group on or after January 1st will be eligible to play for the remainder of the seasonal year.
+All teams, unless otherwise approved by the CASL Board of Directors, shall divide playing in the following age groupings:

 Under 19 years, Under 16 years, U15 Non-High School, Under 13 years, Under 12 years, Under 11 years, Under 10 years, and Under 9 years.

 B.7.
 Proof of Age.
-Any Player can be called upon to prove his/her legal age to the CASL Board of Directors.
-A birth certificate, Passport, Adoption Certificate, or Certificate of Naturalization, or School Record shall be sufficient for proof of age.
+All players must provide proof of birth once in their lifetime of playing in CASL.
+Proof of birth can be birth certificate, Passport, Adoption Certificate, or Certificate of Naturalization, or School Record shall be sufficient for proof of age.

 B.9.
 Player Financial Aid.
 Subject to the limits and conditions set forth below, CASL will provide player financial aid to all players in need of financial assistance.
-The application be submitted to the CASL Financial Aid Sub-Committee via the CASL website, including proof of need: a written request stating the reason(s) for needing financial help submitted by the player, the player’s parent or guardian, or coach or other official of the team, and total player costs for the season and the total funds requested is not to exceed $75.00 per season for a Community Select team player, or $250.00 per Fall or Spring season for a Premier Program player.
+The application be submitted via the CASL website, including proof of need: a written request stating the reason(s) for needing financial help submitted by the player, the player’s parent or guardian, or coach or other official of the team.
+The total funds requested is not to exceed $75.00 per season for a Community Select team player, or $250.00 per Fall or Spring season for a Premier Program player.
 CASL will provide up to an annual budgeted amount for such requests and will base all requests upon funds available per season.
 The application deadline is August 1 for the Fall season and March 1 for the Spring season and any applications received after these dates may be denied.
-A maximum of three (3) awards of financial aid will be provided to players on any one (1) team per season.
 The Financial Aid Sub-Committee will have the authority to waive the maximum number of allotments per team as they see fit.
 No player will receive financial aid for both a CASL team and a premier club.
-All players, receiving financial assistance from CASL are expected to provide 3 hours of volunteer service to a CASL sponsored event, via their Community organization.
+All players-receiving financial assistance from CASL are expected to provide 3 hours of volunteer service to a CASL sponsored event, via their Community organization.

 B.11.
 Field Grants.
 Subject to the limits and conditions set forth below, communities are responsible for providing their own game fields.
 Any attendant expenses are the responsibility of the community and/or team.
 Matching fund grants are available through CASL up to $500.00 per year per community for field improvement, although not for routine maintenance (mowing, lining, etc).